jwalteros/dOmega/README.md

 * **Degeneracy:** Given a simple undirected graph G, the code outputs the graph's degeneracy an a valid degeneracy ordering.
 * **Maximum clique:** Given a simple undirected graph G, the code finds the size of the largest clique.

+The code includes two implementations of the algorithm (LS and BS) depending on the way the algorithm performs the search (see Jose L. Walteros and Austin L. Buchanan.
+Why is maximum clique easy in practice? for further details).

 Usage
 ---------